 Meals Included: Breakfast, Lunch, Dinner

-Pre-tour Extensions: If travelling on this extension before your main Exodus tour, a flight from Puerto Maldonado airport to Cuzco is included today.
-Upon arrival into Cuzco you will be transferred to the start hotel of your main Exodus holiday.
+Dawn start for a boat transfer back to Puerto Maldonado, then continue by road to Puerto Maldonado airport via the lodge's office to collect your main luggage.
+A flight from Puerto Maldonado airport to Lima is included today.
+Upon arrival into Lima you will be transferred to the start hotel of your main Exodus holiday.

 Meals Included: Breakfast